Arthington Viaduct

 Arthington Viaduct, also known as Castley Viaduct or the Wharfedale Viaduct, is a railway bridge on the border of West Yorkshire and North Yorkshire in northern England.
 It is in the parishes of Arthington (West Yorkshire) and Castley (North Yorkshire), between Leeds and Harrogate.
 It is a Grade II listed structure.

 History

 Construction work on the viaduct began in 1845 and was completed in 1849.
 It was part of the Leeds and Thirsk Railway's line from Leeds to Stockton-on-Tees via Harrogate, later the Leeds Northern Railway and eventually amalgamated into the North Eastern Railway.
 Opening of the line was delayed by problems with the nearby Bramhope Tunnel.
-During construction construction of Arthington Viaduct, a worker was killed when one of the arches collapsed.
+During the construction of Arthington Viaduct, a worker was killed when one of the arches collapsed.
 The railway company's chief engineer, Thomas Grainger surveyed the line and designed the structures, including the viaduct.
 Grainger also built the better-known Knaresborough Viaduct on the same line over the River Nidd.

 The viaduct is a Grade II listed building, a status which provides it legal protection.
 It is listed in both West Yorkshire and North Yorkshire.